Tips for Taps Blog

 What Are the Differences Between the Available Brita Pitcher Filters?

 Whether or not Brita pitchers will work for your needs depends on which filter you buy.
-Brita currently sells two distinct replacement filters:
+There are currently two Brita replacement filters available for pitchers:

 The Brita Elite Filter (formerly Longlast+) is certified by third parties to reduce 3x more contaminants and has a filter life three times longer than the Standard filter.